carpentries-lab/metagenomics-analysis/_episodes/07-Diversity-tackled-with-R.md

 Next, let's get rid of some of the innecesary characters in the OTUs identificator and put names to the taxonomic ranks:

-To remove unnecessary characters in .Data (matrix), we are going to use command 'substring'.
+To remove unnecessary characters in `.Data` (matrix), we are going to use command `substring()`.
 This command is useful to extract or replace characters in a vector.
 To use the command, we have to indicate the vector (x) followed by the first element to replace or extract (first) and the last element to be replaced (last).
-For instance: substring (x, first, last). substring is "flexible" command, especially to select characters of different lengths as in our case.
-Therefore it is not necessary to indicate "last", so it will take the last position of the character by default.
+For instance: `substring (x, first, last)`. `substring()` is a "flexible" command, especially to select characters of different lengths as in our case.
+Therefore, it is not necessary to indicate "last", so it will take the last position of the character by default.
 Considering that a matrix is a arrangement of vectors, we can use this command.
-Each character in .Data is preceded by 3 spaces occupied by a letter and two underscores, for example: o__Rhodobacterales.
+Each character in `.Data` is preceded by 3 spaces occupied by a letter and two underscores, for example: `o__Rhodobacterales`.
 In this case "Rodobacterales" starts at position 4 with an R. So to remove the unnecessary characteres we will use the following code:

 ~~~
 > merged_metagenomes@tax_table@.Data <- substring(merged_metagenomes@tax_table@.Data, 4)